user8767/thedotstudio_assignment/README.md

-made using html and css with hiver effects and responsive design.
+made using html and css with hover effects and responsive design.